Effects of Multiphase Gas and Projection on X-ray Observables in Simulated Galaxy Clusters as Seen by eROSITA: Results

 We note that there are no mass measurements included in our Bayesian fitting framework.
 The $T-M_{\rm 500c}$ relation and the mass integral are included only to robustly model the mass-dependent cluster selection.
 Therefore constraining the $T-M_{\rm 500c}$ relation is not among the primary goals of this work.
-The sampling distribution of the $A_{\rm tm}$, $B_{\rm tm}$, $C_{\rm tm}$ parameters are mostly driven by their priors and the effect of the scattered $T-M_{\rm 500c}$ relation on the modeled $L_{\rm X}-T$ distribution around the lowest $\hat{L_{\rm X}}$, $\hat{T}$ measurements where the mass-dependent selection has the most prominent effect on the likelihood along the $L_{\rm X}-T$ plane.
+The sampling distribution of the $A_{\rm tm}$, $B_{\rm tm}$, $C_{\rm tm}$ parameters are mostly driven by their priors.
+The scattered $T-M_{\rm 500c}$ relation modeled in this work only has an impact on the modeled $L_{\rm X}-T$ distribution through the lowest $\hat{L}_{\rm X}$, $\hat{T}$ measurements where the mass-dependent selection has the most prominent effect on the likelihood along the $L_{\rm X}-T$ plane.
 As a result, not surprisingly the best-fit values of the $A_{\rm tm}$, $B_{\rm tm}$, $C_{\rm tm}$ parameters for all samples are within the $2\sigma$ confidence region of the prior distribution.
+Lastly, we rerun our fitting pipeline with uniform priors on the scaling relation parameters of the $T-M_{\rm 500c}$ relation in order to investigate the impact of the priors on the best-fit parameters of the $L_{\rm X}-T$ relation.
+We find the results for the $L_{\rm X}-T$ relations are all well within $1\sigma$ statistical uncertainty of the results with Gaussian priors, whereas as one would expect, the chains for the $T-M_{\rm 500c}$ relation parameters wander around in unrealistic parameter space due to the lack of $T$ and $M_{\rm 500c}$ measurements.